rosscg/OxThesis-Setup/readme.md

   - It is also recommended to set the theme to One Dark.
 (Atom/File -> Preferences/Settings -> Themes)
 - Install a pdf viewer.
 These allow auto-refreshing when the source file is changed.
   - (Mac) Install [Skim](https://skim-app.sourceforge.io/)
-      - Remove the second line from latexmkrc file.
+      - Remove the second line from latexmkrc file (once you download this folder below).
       - (Optional) In Skim, CMD-SHIFT-clicking on a word will direct the cursor to that line in Atom.
 In Skim, set **Preferences -> Sync -> Preset = Atom**.
   - (Windows) Install pdf viewer [Ghostscript](www.ghostscript.com).
-      - Remove the first line from latexmkrc file.
+      - Remove the first line from latexmkrc file (once you download this folder below).
   - (Windows) Install [ActiveState Perl](https://www.activestate.com/products/activeperl/downloads/) or Strawberry Perl.
 (TODO: to be tested)

-### (optional) Backup & Version Control
+### Backup & Version Control

 If desired, this script will automatically commit changes to a git repository and push to an online repository.
 This is recommended to maintain a versioned, online backup.